top of page

 Emotional Intelligence

-Practice active listening to understand colleagues’ viewpoints.
+• Practice active listening to appreciate colleagues’ viewpoints.

-Develop empathy by connecting with diverse experiences.
+• Develop empathy by connecting with diverse experiences.

 Physical and Mental Health

-Practice mindfulness or meditation to reduce stress.
+• Engage in mindfulness or meditation practices to alleviate stress.

 Community Engagement

-Build networks with other Black professionals and mentors.
+• Build networks with other Black professionals and mentors.

-Share knowledge and experiences to uplift others.
+• Share knowledge and experiences to uplift others in the community.

 Practical Steps to Implement Holistic Development